On this page:

 Please supply a phrase or sentence that best summarizes your proposed plan or focus for your fellowship year.
 Examples include the working title of a book, a phrase one might use as a running header in a journal article, or a single sentence containing several keywords that could be used to index your work.

-If you feel that your project aligns with the research missions of any of the above partner fellowship programs, please check the relevant box to indicate that you would like to be considered for one of these sources of funding for your CASBS fellowship year.
-You will be asked to provide a brief 150–250 word explanation of your project’s fit with the particular initiative that you select.
+If you feel that your project aligns with the research missions of any of the partner fellowship programs (Berggruen or Presence-CASBS), please check the relevant box to indicate that you would like to be considered for one of these sources of funding for your CASBS fellowship year.
+You will be asked to provide an additional 150–250 word explanation of your project’s fit with the particular initiative that you select.

 An applicant’s statement of interest in one of these fellowships does not bear on the CASBS fellowship selection committee’s ultimate decisions, nor does it guarantee that an applicant will receive this particular fellowship in the event that they are selected for a CASBS fellowship.

 Please ask two scholars who are experts in your area of interest to provide reference letters via the application website.
-You should fill in their names, titles, institutions, and e-mail addresses and take responsibility for reminding them of the November 3 deadline.
+You should fill in their names, titles, institutions, and e-mail addresses and take responsibility for reminding them of the November 5, 2018 deadline.
+If you wish to send reference requests before final submission of your materials, simply save your application, and a “Send reference request” button will appear next to the reference.
 Please do not include your graduate advisor or any close collaborators.
 Please note that we may solicit an additional external review.

 In this box provide your nine-month base salary for the current academic year.
 Do not include additional increments for summer service, administrative duties, etc.

 In this box identify possible sources of stipend and research funds for your fellowship year.
 These typically include sabbatical support from one's home institution, awards, fellowships, and research grants from private foundations or government agencies.
 Review "Stipends" in the general guidelines for details.